 We are usually our own worst critics.
 Being honest about what you are good at doesn’t always come easy.
 This is where our personal cheer squad comes in.
 Talking to friends and family can give you insights into your talents and skills that you may not have considered.
 Having seen you at your best (and worst), they are also well placed to chat to about your ideas for future careers.

 What If I didn’t get the results I wanted?

 So, what if your marks came back and your original plans need to change?
 It’s not the end of the world.
 If you were planning on going to University, there may still be pathways for you to attend.
 You may just have to undertake some bridging courses first.
 Another option could be looking at vocational education.

 Vocational education offers the ability to work while learning.
 This allows you to enter the workforce and get a feel for full-time work while earning a certificate or diploma.
 You may also be able to use those qualifications to help you get into university.
-To find out more, read our article on vocational education.
+To find out more about how vocational training in Australia can give you a career, read our article on vocational education.